 ‘What’ve you heard?’
 Ilerwe leant forward.
 ‘When?’

 ‘Like I said.
 Nothing nice.
 You’re not one of those weird, sheltered, noble girls, are you?
 The sort that gets it into their head they’d rather run off after some tall dark stranger than marry whomever their parents chose.’

-The noble girl blinked a couple of times, then pressed her pale lips into a thin line.
+The noble girl blinked a couple of times and pressed her pale lips into a thin line.
 ‘No. I need him to help me get rid of Ædyn’s First Swords.
 Everyone knows he hates Ædyn and that they’re after him, so I know he won’t betray us.’

 Athion finished his apple in two quick bites.
 ‘Good luck.
 Unless you’ve got a lot more silver hidden somewhere down that dress, you’re going to struggle to convince anyone with half a brain to fight a First Sword.
 And even then there’s next to no chance they’d win.’

 ‘He’s meant to fight them for his own reasons,’ Ilerwe said.
 ‘I could pay him if I had to, though.
 Have you heard he asks for money?’

 Not great at taking a hint, are you, girl?
 Athion sighed, a soft melancholy creeping upon him.
 Fine.

 ‘Nothing of the sort, actually,’ he said.
 ‘The only rumours are about that sword of his and all the awful things he must’ve done if Ædyn’s soldiers are even a little scared of him.’